lvl4p47/A3/README.md

 4 -- Sand.
 Falls down, but if this direction is blocked can go to the adjacent empty cell.

 5 -- Dirt.
-Falls down, if there are no supporting cells nearby.
+Falls, if there are no supporting cells on both sides.

 6 -- Gas.
 Gas cells repel each other.
 Can be set on Fire (2).